<iframe

 How does compounding frequency affect my returns?

 The more often interest compounds, the faster your money grows.
 Monthly compounding gives slightly better returns than annual compounding at the same stated rate.
 For example, 12% compounded monthly gives an effective annual rate of about 12.68% - not 12%.
-This calculator supports: Monthly, Quarterly, Semi-annually, Annually.
+This calculator supports: Daily, Weekly, Bi-weekly, Monthly, Quarterly, Semi-annually, Annually.

-Adding a monthly contribution (top-up) to your investment dramatically increases your final balance.
-The top-up amount is added each month and immediately starts earning compound interest itself.
-Even small regular contributions - like K500/month - make a large difference over 10-20 years.
+Adding a regular top-up to your investment dramatically increases your final balance.
+The top-up amount is added at the same frequency you select (daily, weekly, monthly, etc.) and immediately starts earning compound interest itself.
+Even small contributions like K500/month make a large difference over 10-20 years.

 Where can I get compound interest returns in Zambia?